About Our Weather Station and Website

 As drone operators the weather is very important to our work.
 We have been operating an automated weather station since May 2019, however the current professional system was installed in January 2022 to replace an all-in-one unit that did not survive its third Shetland winter!

 Our weather station is a Davis Vantage PRO2 Plus Integrated Sensor Suite (ISS) that transmits wirelessly to our WeatherLink Live (WLL) unit in our office.
 The ISS consists of a temperature and humidity sensor in a radiation shield, a 0.2mm "tipping spoon" rain gauge, a solar radiation sensor and a UV sensor.
-The main anemometer is now on a separate sensor suite remote from the ISS.
-The WLL contains atmospheric pressure, temperature and humidity sesnors.
+The anemometer is separate from the ISS, mounted on our roof at 8m above ground.

 The ISS transmits observation data to the WLL which is connected by ethernet to our network.
 These observations are then read by a backend application which processes these raw data, calculating derived observations such as "feels like" temperature, and quality checking that observations are within a defined range, then archives them in a database.
 Once archived various reports are generated for upload to a web server or for further processing.
 In addition observation data is sent to various weather sites such as Windy, PWS Weather, the Met Office and Weather Underground.